Evezzm/Evezzm/README.md

 - I'm a Software Engineer with a demonstrated history of working in back end and front end technologies.
 - I love to design and write clean codes.
 - I'm passionate about building useable products that solve real customer problems.
-- I'm open to opportunities on full-stack and front-end developer roles

 ### Skills